juspay/hyperswitch/add_connector.md

 - Understanding of the Connector APIs which you wish to integrate with Router
 - Setup of Router repository and running it on local
 - Access to API credentials for testing the Connector API (you can quickly sign up for sandbox/uat credentials by visiting the website of the connector you wish to integrate)
+-  Ensure that you have Rust installed.
+We recommend using the nightly version.
+Install it using `rustup`:

+    ```bash
+    rustup toolchain install nightly
+    ```

+Note: This project requires features only available in the nightly version of Rust.

 In Router, there are Connectors and Payment Methods, examples of both are shown below from which the difference is apparent.